 Land surrounding and ancillary to a building which is necessary for its function and enjoyment, for example, the domestic garden of a dwelling or the yard of a factory.

-A formal, written, legal document which states the decision made by a planning authority in relationship to an application, usually the result of a planning application including any conditions attached to the permission or in the case of a refusal the detailed reasons for the refusal.
+A formal, written, legal document which states the decision made by a planning authority on an application made under the Planning Acts (can include planning permission, listed building consent, advertisement consent etc).
+The notice includes any conditions attached to the permission or in the case of a refusal the detailed reasons for the refusal.

 Design and access statement: